The hipster effect: When anticonformists all look the same: The hipster model

-These equations allow to analyze rigorously the system and the role of different parameters.
-We concentrate on two simple situations in which the role of the different parameters are disentangled: (A) a case with constant communication and delay coefficients independent of the individual type, and (B) a case where delays and communication coefficients are both dependent on a hidden random parameter, the respective locations of the different individuals, treated for simplicity in a pure hipster situation.
+Equations~\eqref{eq:m} and~\eqref{eq:Kolmogorov} allow a precise analysis of the system and understanding the role of the different parameters.
+We concentrate on three simple situations in which the role of key parameters are disentangled: (A) a case with constant communication and delay coefficients independent of the individual type, (B) a case where delays and communication coefficients are both dependent on a hidden random parameter, the respective locations of the different individuals, and (C) a model with asymmetric interactions and no delays.
+Before we proceed, we outline the general methodology used to assess the stability of the disordered state.